Grammar 101: The greengrocer’s apostrophe

 The ‘greengrocer’s apostrophe’ is what grammar snobs call an apostrophe that’s in the wrong place.
 The poor greengrocer got lumped with this name because greengrocers used to write the prices of their produce on hand-written signs…and they sometimes used apostrophes that weren’t neccessary.

 Grammar snobs tend to think an apostrophe in the wrong place is an indication the person is ignorant or uneducated.
 They want to take a marker to the signs to correct them for the good of civil society.
 I’m a bit more relaxed about it.
 I think it’s a reminder that everyone has their own set of skills.
 Just because I know something, it doesn’t mean that everyone else has to know it too.
-Greengrocers know lots more about fruit and veg than I do, so I don’t actually mind if they occasionally put an apostrophe in the wrong spot when they tell me how much that juicy pineapple will cost me.
+Greengrocers know lots more about fruit and veg than I do, so I don’t actually mind if they occasionally put an apostrophe in the wrong spot because they can tell me how long that juicy pineapple I’ve just bought is going to take to ripen up at home.

 Why do apostrophes matter?

-Apostrophes do matter when it comes to business or professional writing, where the writing itself, or the ideas it contains, is important.
+Apostrophes do matter when it comes to business or professional writing, where the writing itself and the ideas it contains are important.
 Knowing when to use apostrophes can help with understanding, so if you write for work, it’s a good idea to learn how to use them.

 When do you use apostrophes?